cryptoadvance/specter-desktop/docs/faq.md

 It depends on your setup, and can be customized accordingly.

-Specter-desktop makes many requests to bitcoin RPC, so it works better from the same machine where Core is running, but remote is also possible.
-With that being said, by default bitcoin rpc is connecting over http, so everything including your RPC login and password are flying around as plaintext.
-You can use https and a [self-signed certificate](https://github.com/cryptoadvance/specter-desktop/blob/master/docs/self-signed-certificates.md) to fix that.
+Specter-desktop makes many requests to Bitcoin Core RPC, so it works better from the same machine where Core is running, but remote is also possible.
+With that being said, by default Bitcoin Core RPC is connecting over HTTP, so everything including your RPC login and password are flying around as plaintext.
+You can use HTTPS and a [self-signed certificate](https://github.com/cryptoadvance/specter-desktop/blob/master/docs/self-signed-certificates.md) to fix that.

 If you use hardware wallets and they are usb-conneced to specter-desktop then you should take these precautions, but if they are airgapped (coldcard, specter-diy, cobo) - then you can use remote web interface.